SPONSORING AND PARTNERSHIPS

 Launched by ENGIE in 2013, “I'm learning about energy” is a free online course all about energy and sustainable development.
 Educational energy workshops are run during women's tennis tournaments sponsored by ENGIE, the aim being to help the young pupils invited to them to learn about environmentally friendly habits.

-In 2023, various ENGIE OPEN tournaments will feature energy awareness-raising workshops for young people.
+In 2024, various ENGIE OPEN tournaments have offered awareness-raising workshops for young people.
 These will take a look at the challenges surrounding energy through events that are both fun and educational.

 apprends_energie_avec_ENGIE